brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 ## Description:
 This folder contains scripts specifically designed for selecting and processing Windows Event Log files (*.evtx).
 They focus on extracting particular information from these logs and then outputting the results in an easy-to-analyze CSV file format.

-1. **EventID-307-PrintAudit**: This script is tailored to extract from the Event Microsoft-Windows-PrintService/Operational EVTX file log, and compile detailed information from event logs associated with Event ID 307, which relates to print job activities.
-It's an invaluable tool for conducting audits and monitoring print operations in your environment.
+1. **EventID-307-PrintAudit.ps1**: This script expertly extracts information from the Microsoft-Windows-PrintService/Operational Event Log (EVTX file), focusing on Event ID 307.
+It captures detailed data about print job activities, including printer usage, page counts, and job sizes.
+As an indispensable tool for audit and oversight, it offers deep insights into print management and operational efficiency within your environment.

-2. **EventID-4624-Logon-via-RDP.ps1**: This script is meticulously designed for analyzing the Windows Security Event Log (Security.evtx).
-It specifically targets Event ID 4624 to generate a detailed report on Remote Desktop Protocol (RDP) logon activities.
-By processing this data, the script efficiently extracts and compiles vital information about RDP sessions, presenting it in a structured format for easy review and auditing purposes.
+2. **EventID-4624-Logon-via-RDP.ps1**: Designed to scrutinize Windows Security Event Logs, this script zeroes in on Event ID 4624 to elucidate Remote Desktop Protocol (RDP) logon activities.
+It deftly gathers and organizes essential data about each RDP session, delivering a concise and informative CSV report.
+This script is ideal for administrators needing to monitor remote access, ensure compliance, and maintain security across their network.

-3. **EventID-4625-Logon-account-failed.ps1**: This powerful script specializes in processing Event ID 4625 from Windows Security Event Logs, which pertains to failed logon attempts.
-It meticulously filters and extracts critical details from these events, effectively translating them into a comprehensive CSV format.
-The output file provides an insightful overview of all unsuccessful logon activities, making it an invaluable resource for security analysis and breach investigations.
+3. **EventID-4625-Logon-account-failed.ps1**: Specializing in analyzing failed logon attempts (Event ID 4625) from Windows Security Event Logs, this script adeptly filters and documents each failed attempt.
+By translating these logs into an informative CSV file, it offers a panoramic view of security incidents, making it an essential tool for identifying potential breaches, strengthening security measures, and understanding user behavior patterns.

-4. **EventID-4648-Logon-using-explicit-credentials.ps1**: This robust script is expertly crafted to process Event ID 4648 from Windows Security Event Logs, which specifically focuses on logon activities using explicit credentials.
-It meticulously extracts critical details from these log entries, such as the domain, user account, and source IP address, and consolidates them into a well-structured CSV file.
-This script is particularly useful for in-depth security analysis, helping administrators and security professionals track explicit credential usage and identify potential security risks or policy violations within their IT environment.
+4. **EventID-4648-Logon-using-explicit-credentials.ps1**: Focused on Event ID 4648 in Windows Security Event Logs, this script is adept at identifying and reporting logon activities involving explicit credentials.
+It systematically compiles information about the user, domain, and source IP into an organized CSV report.
+This script is invaluable for tracking explicit credential usage, bolstering security, and detecting unusual or unauthorized access patterns.

+5. **EventID-4771-Kerberos-pre-authentication-failed.ps1**: This advanced script is dedicated to processing Event ID 4771 from Windows Security Event Logs, highlighting Kerberos pre-authentication failures.
+By capturing and reporting these failures, it serves as a critical tool for uncovering potential security threats, including brute force attacks and misuse of credentials.
+Its output, in a detailed CSV format, is an essential resource for security audits and proactive defense strategies.

-5. **NEXT COMING SOON**
+6. **NEXT COMING SOON**

 ## Customizations